Deformation theory of G_2 conifolds: Analysis on G2 conifolds

 has finite codimension.
 However, the former space is the image of the continuous map $(\alpha,\beta) \mapsto d \alpha + d^* \beta$ from the Banach space $\Omega^{k-1}_{l+1, \lambda+1} \oplus \Omega^{k+1}_{l+1, \lambda+1}$ to the Banach space $\Omega^k_{l, \lambda}$ and hence by~\cite[Chapter XV, Corollary 1.8]{LangRFA} it is closed. \end{proof}

-We will see in Section~\ref{conifoldmodulisec} that several of the ingredients in the proof of our main theorem have two distinct flavours, depending on which of the following two situations we are considering: \begin{itemize} \item In the $L^2$ setting (when $\nu < -\frac{7}{2}$ for the AC case or for any $\nu > 0$ in the CS case), many of the analytic arguments are simple, but this is precisely the regime in which \emph{obstructions} occur. \item In the AC case when $\nu > -\frac{7}{2}$, we are not in $L^2$, and because of this most of the analytic arguments are more delicate.
-For example, we need to use the surjectivity of the Dirac operator to prove our infinitesimal slice theorem.
+We will see in Section~\ref{conifoldmodulisec} that several of the ingredients in the proof of our main theorem have two distinct flavours, depending on which of the following two situations we are considering: \begin{itemize} \item In the $L^2$ setting (when $\nu \leq -\frac{7}{2}$ in the AC case or when $\nu \geq -\frac{7}{2}$ in the CS case), many of the analytic arguments are simple, but this is precisely the regime in which \emph{obstructions} occur. \item In the complementary regime (when $\nu > -\frac{7}{2}$ in the AC case or when $\nu < -\frac{7}{2}$ in the CS case), we are \emph{not} in $L^2$, and because of this most of the analytic arguments are more delicate.
+For example, we need the surjectivity of the Dirac operator to prove our infinitesimal slice theorem.
 However, this regime has the nice feature of having an \emph{unobstructed} deformation theory. \end{itemize} The Hodge theory results we establish are slightly different for these two settings, so we state and prove them separately.

 We begin with the $L^2$ setting.
 Recall that $\Omega^k_{l, \lambda} = L^2_{l, \lambda}(\Lambda^k (T^* M))$ is a Hilbert space. \begin{prop} Suppose $\lambda + 1$ is noncritical for $d + d^*$.
 Let $0 \leq k \leq 7$.
-In the $L^2$ setting (when $\lambda < -\frac{7}{2}$ for the AC case or when $\lambda > - \frac{7}{2}$ for the CS case), there exists a decomposition
+In the $L^2$ setting (when $\lambda \leq -\frac{7}{2}$ for the AC case or when $\lambda \geq - \frac{7}{2}$ for the CS case), there exists a decomposition

 Here $W^k_{l, \lambda}$ is a finite-dimensional space.
 Moreover, the spaces $d (\Omega^{k-1}_{l+1, \lambda+1})$, $d^* (\Omega^{k+1}_{l+1, \lambda+1})$, and $\mathcal H^k_{\lambda}$ are $L^2$-orthogonal to each other, and $W^k_{l, \lambda}$ can be defined as the $L^2_{l,\lambda}$ orthogonal complement of $d (\Omega^{k-1}_{l+1, \lambda+1}) \oplus d^* (\Omega^{k+1}_{l+1, \lambda+1}) \oplus \mathcal H^k_{\lambda}$. \end{prop} \begin{proof} Since we are in $L^2$, integration by parts is valid so if $\gamma \in \mathcal H^k_{\lambda}$ we have that